Inference and Conclusions Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: A chi-square test for a two-way table looks for evidence of:
+- Checkpoint Review: First identify exactly what the question is asking: In a hypothesis test, the null hypothesis usually represents:

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.